Whether swing trading or not, the fundamentals of making money in the markets are very similar no matter what time frame we want to trade.

 Essentially, when the shorter period EMA line crosses the longer period, this is likely to indicate a potential reversal.
 It is bullish if the crossover is in an upward direction, bearish if it is downward

 When these crossovers coincide with hammer or pin bar candles they offer strong confirmation of a new directional move.
 Of course, none of these patterns is ever infallible.

 Relative Strength Index (RSI)

 The RSI is a very popular indicator with traders on all timeframes.
-The underlying mathematics are complex.
-It is essentially a measure of momentum that helps us decide when an instrument is “overbought” or “oversold”.
+The underlying mathematics is complex.
+It is essentially a measure of momentum that helps us decide when an instrument is “overbought” or “oversold.”